 In a case headed for arbitration, it’s certain that the employer will retain legal counsel if it has not done so already.
 In preparation for trial, among other things, it is necessary to obtain and carefully analyze all medical records, conduct doctors’ depositions, and prepare witnesses to testify at the hearing.
 If you don’t have an experienced and capable workers’ compensation attorney on your side, you don’t stand much of a chance against the insurance company that does.

 The appeals process for workers comp cases is complex, so it is important you work with a lawyer who is experienced.
 There are strict deadlines for making the appeal and failure to abide by those deadlines could compromise the validity of your claim or cause your claim to be dismissed and forever bar your opportunity to recover compensation for your work-related injury.
 The levels for appeal are as follows:

 - Arbitrator appeal: An appeal that is an administrative action filed with the Commission for a hearing before an Arbitrator to appeal an insurance carrier’s wrongful denial of benefits or access to care.

 - Commission appeal: Appeals before a panel of three commissioners on the Illinois workers’ comp board to appeal a decision of an Arbitrator.

-- Circuit Court appeal: An appeal handled in the county where the injury/workplace accident took place from a Illinois Workers' Compensation decision.
-The service requirements are different and the standard of review is higher in that you must show that the decision of the Illinois Workers' Compensation is against the manifest weight of the evidence.
+- Circuit Court appeal: An appeal handled in the county where the injury/workplace accident took place from an Illinois Workers’ Compensation decision.
+The service requirements are different and the standard of review is higher in that you must show that the decision of the Illinois Workers’ Compensation is against the manifest weight of the evidence.

 - Appellate Court appeal: Both parties have the right to appeal to the Illinois Worker’s Compensation Commission Division of the Illinois Appellate Court.
 This process requires extensive briefing.